 Born in Montreal, Neil studied at Stanford and earned his MBA from Harvard Business School.
 He spent four years with Montgomery Securities in San Francisco, and joined Index Securities in 1990 — the predecessor of Index Ventures.
-Neil also serves on the board of Human Rights Watch.
+Neil is Co-Chair of the board of Human Rights Watch.

 What was the vision behind the founding of Index Ventures in 1996?

 Neil — At Stanford, I used to help one of my buddies out with his part-time job summarizing business plans for a VC firm, and I realized that working with founders was what I wanted to do.
 Our thesis for Index was that great founders would eventually emerge everywhere, that we’d understand the challenges they’d face, and that we’d be uniquely equipped to help them in both Europe and the U.S. Starting in Europe was a contrarian move, but we knew it was crucial to the development of our portfolio to stay connected with Silicon Valley, and we ultimately set up a base in San Francisco.

 Why do you find working with founders to be so rewarding?

 Neil — People with a strong sense of purpose resonate with me, and if I’m excited about their mission, I’m eager to help them any way I can.
 I’m particularly interested in the way founders place themselves in the mindset of future customers, and how that informs critical choices in terms of product, business model and organizational structure.
 You can have conversations about solving problems with anyone, but entrepreneurs actually intend to do something about it.
 That’s what makes them special.